dotnet/dotnet-buildtools-prereqs-docker/README.md

 ## How to identify an image

 There are two tag formats used by the images from this repository.
-Most of the imagces follow the format `mcr.microsoft.com/dotnet-buildtools/prereqs:<os-name>-<os-version>-<variant>-<architecture>`.
+Most of the images follow the format `mcr.microsoft.com/dotnet-buildtools/prereqs:<os-name>-<os-version>-<variant>-<architecture>`.

 - `<os-name>` - Name of the Linux distribution or Windows OS the image is based on
 - `<os-version>` - Version of the OS